 I’m not talking about self-indulgence, by the way, which can be linked to self-pity and may lead to self-destruction.
 I’m talking about the kind of positive self-regard that makes us want to care for ourselves, do better, try again and improve.

 Love inspires that.

-Kristin Neff, my favorite author and researcher on the subject of self-compassion, notes that it doesn’t make pain or hardship go away.
+Kristin Neff, a leading author and researcher on the benefits of self-compassion, notes that it doesn’t make pain or hardship go away.
 Instead, self-compassion acknowledges that life involves failure and suffering and gives us “permission to be human,” as I often heard in my Positive Psychology studies.
 It then directs us to find comfort and connection within ourselves when times are hard, being our own best friend.

 Sometimes, self-forgiveness is a necessary first step to self-compassion.
 We may need to view any actions we regret through the lens of understanding and affirm that we did the best we could with the consciousness we had at the time.
 I often recommend that my students and clients write love and forgiveness letters to themselves, and the results can be powerfully transformative.